ALICE

 The cost of basic necessities at a bare-minimum level.

-Does not include any savings which leaves a family unable to pay for unexpected expenses.
+It does not include any savings, which leaves a family unable to pay for unexpected expenses.

 Housing